Research In Action

 I was recently invited to speak about my driving research at the University Health Network (UHN) Toronto Rehab Institute’s Safe Independent Mobility Lab.
-This lab is currently establishing a simulated driving environment to study driver safety in older adults and various populations with age-related disorders, which nicely parallels our work at CIRP with typically developing teens and those with developmental disabilities.
+This lab is currently establishing a simulated driving environment to study driver safety in older adults and various populations with age-related disorders, which nicely parallels our work at CIRP with typically developing teens and those with neurodevelopmental differences.
 With this audience in mind, I shared the new research approach we are adopting at CHOP called “convergent science” to study the neuroscience of driving and teen driver safety.

 In 2016, the National Science Foundation (NSF) identified convergent research as one of 10 Big Ideas for Future NSF Investments, demonstrating how critical NSF thinks this approach is to modern science.
 Convergent research is an approach that intentionally cross-cuts multiple fields in order to integrate knowledge, methods, and expertise from different disciplines for the common goal of solving complex problems focusing on societal needs.
 Our convergent research approach integrates expertise from engineering, computer science, cognitive science, and neuroscience to not only tackle the public health problem of motor vehicle crashes, but also to help solve other critical scientific problems.

 Our convergent research approach attempts to address two vexing problems: